 We usually have a dozen or more antique safes in our shop, most of which are for sale.
 We buy good ones, too.
-So if you want to buy one or if you have a nice antique safe that you no longer want, come to Hoogerhyde.
+So if you want to buy an antique safe or if you have a nice antique safe that you no longer want, come to Hoogerhyde.

 Cary Safe Company was in business from 1878 until 1929, in Buffalo, New York.
-This unit measures 26"H x 16"W x 18"D. Nice original paint inside and out.
-It has a small key locking drawer and a small key locking compartment inside. $700.
-SOLD.
+This unit measures 26″H x 16″W x 18″D. Nice original paint inside and out.
+It has a small key locking drawer and a small key locking compartment inside.

 Eureka Safe & Lock Company was one of many safe companies in Cincinnati, Ohio.
 They probably built this safe circa 1900.
-It is 28"H x 18"W x 19"D. Nice ornate front with an outdoor scene, but the top shows 100 years of wear.
-It has a small locking cubby hole inside. $700.
-SOLD.
+It is 28″H x 18″W x 19″D. Nice ornate front with an outdoor scene, but the top shows 100 years of wear.
+It has a small locking cubby hole inside.